thoque579/capstone/README.md

 Project is created with

-  React.js - Frontend framework
-  Javascript - Frontend language
-  Ruby - Backend language
+  React.js [Frontend framework]
+  Javascript  [Frontend language]
+  Ruby  [Backend language]
-  Ruby on rails - Backend framework
+  Ruby on rails  [Backend framework]

+## General approach

+I made this application in ruby on rails with react being its primary frontend framework.
+At first when I was trying to make this chat, I was trying to hard code a guest and a login/signup

 ## Installation instructions: